julientheulier/bouquet-parent/README.md

 ## Contributing

-The Bouquet development team is always excited to =erge new code and fixes into Bouquet projects.
+The Bouquet development team is always excited to merge new code and fixes into Bouquet projects.
 Please checkout our [contribution guidelines](CONTRIBUTING.md) before starting.

 ## License